Designing the Behavior of AI

 "I'm sorry.
 I can only answer questions related to [service purpose]."

-Output Format: Fix the Structure
+Output Format: Fix Structure

-All responses must follow this JSON structure:
+All responses must follow the JSON structure below:

 {

-"answer": "Core answer (under 200 characters)",
+"answer": "Core answer (within 200 characters)",

-"reasoning": "Basis (under 100 characters)",
+"reasoning": "Reasoning (within 100 characters)",

 "confidence": "high | medium | low"